Skip to content

 • output_format

-• Specifies the format for the output coordinates, determining how the adjusted rectangle's dimensions and position are represented.
+• Specifies the format for the output rectangle coordinates, determining how the adjusted dimensions are represented.

 • Comfy dtype: COMBO[STRING]